kieran-mackle/AutoTrader/docs/pages/index.md

 Average loss:            -$19.24
 ```

+The plot will look something like the one shown below.
+Note that the one here is just a static image, but you will be given an interactive chart when running AutoTrader.
-Click [here](interactive-visualisation) for an interactive version of the image below.
+Click [here](interactive-visualisation) to see the interactive version of the chart (which isn't quite ready to be viewed on mobile devices)!

 ![backtest-demo-plot](../assets/img/backtest-example-plot.jpg)

+Looks pretty good right?
+Well good news!
+Going from backtesting to live-trading is as easy as removing the '-b' flag from the command above!

-For a more detailed guide on getting started with AutoTrader, check out the [Getting Started] guide, or read the [documentation](docs).
+For a more detailed guide on using AutoTrader, check out the [Getting Started](docs/getting-started) guide, or read the [documentation](docs).

-For features, getting started with development, see the {% include doc.html name="Getting Started" path="getting-started" %} page.
 Would you like to request a feature or contribute?
 [Open an issue]({{ site.repo }}/issues)